itspsv/Tableau-Netflix-Dashboard/README.md

 - Dynamic Charts: Includes bar charts, line charts, and pie charts that update based on user interactions.
 - Data Insights: Provides insights into popular content categories, trends over time, and regional performance.

+# What's Done

+- Data imported and cleaned for visualization.
+- Key metrics identified and visualized in multiple formats.
+- Interactive dashboard built with filters and dynamic components.